Sign In Register

 Healthcare Facilities61

-Normanna has an average annual temperature of 70°F (21°C).
+Normanna enjoys a temperate climate with an average annual temperature of 70°F (21°C).
 Winters average 54°F in January while summers reach 85°F in July.
-The area enjoys 319 sunny days per year.
+The area gets 319 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 271 feet.

 Temperature